 Have you ever felt you could not afford to invest the time or money ongoing marketing required?
 (I have.
 Been there, done that... reverse economy.)

 Ever found yourself entering the dreaded downward spiral of diminishing returns?
 When revenue falters, do you blog more, or less?
-Engage more in social, or less?
-Hire a consultant or marketing pro, or let one go?
+Engage more in social media, or less?
+Hire a consultant or marketing pro, or let yours go?